Britain working with Pfizer, AstraZeneca to increase vaccine supplies | Health

 Britain working with Pfizer, AstraZeneca to increase vaccine supplies

-More than 1.3 million people in the United Kingdom have received one shot of either AstraZeneca or Pfizer's COVID-19 vaccine.
-Hancock said the aim was for most care home residents to be offered a shot by the end of January, with 13 million people in the top four priority cohorts reached by mid-February.

-The government must ramp up shots to around 2 million a week to hit its target.
-The top priority groups include care home residents, the elderly, the clinically vulnerable, and frontline health and social care workers.
+In a sign of supply constraints, one doctor visited by Hancock on Thursday said she had not received the delivery of AstraZeneca's vaccine she had been expecting.
+Birmingham City Council's leader and local lawmakers also wrote to Hancock saying no AstraZeneca vaccine was available in the central English city and that stocks of the Pfizer shot would run out on Friday.

+Britain is prioritising the administration of an initial shot to more people, delaying second doses beyond a month after the first.
+Just 20,000 people received their second shot of the Pfizer vaccine before the guidance was changed.
+Pfizer has said there is no data for the efficacy of the first shot beyond 21 days.

 Prime Minister Boris Johnson has said that if the vaccine rollout goes to plan, new lockdown measures introduced this week could start to be eased in February.
-Johnson will give a news conference later on Thursday.
+Johnson, who will give a news conference later on Thursday, has previously cited the time it takes for the regulator to approve batches of AstraZeneca's vaccine as one limiting factor.

 AstraZeneca's vaccine was first deployed in hospitals on Monday.
 It does not have the ultra-low temperature requirements that Pfizer's does, making it easier to roll out.
-Initial boxes of the Pfizer vaccine contained nearly 1,000 doses, but the NHS said that smaller boxes of Pfizer's vaccine had also been approved for use that could be used in settings like care homes without wasting doses.
+Initial boxes of the Pfizer vaccine contained nearly 1,000 doses, but the NHS said smaller boxes had also been approved for use that could be used in settings like care homes without wasting doses.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)